Today is (supposedly, roughly) the birthday of William Shakespeare. April 23, 1564. (Title of the post from Sonnet 98.)

 One of the things I think about when I think about Shakespeare, is my late great teacher Doug Moston, who died in 2003.
 Moston (whose father, by the way, was Murray Moston, the man who gets his hand blown off in the hallway in Taxi Driver) was one of the best teachers I’ve ever had.
 Moston was responsible for getting Shakespeare’s first folio from 1623 published in facsimile.
 It’s indispensable for actors, I think, but would also be fascinating for anyone interested in Shakespeare.

-A long while back I wrote about working on a monologue from Cymbeline for an audition.
-Michael was staying with me and he and I were talking about it.
-We were in my apartment, and I did the monologue for him, and because of one mess-up I made with one word I now call it the “twixt clock and cock” monologue.
-We couldn’t stop saying “clock and cock”.
-As I was working on the monologue, I wanted to compare what was in the folio to what was in my Riverside Shakespeare.
+Years ago I wrote about working on a monologue from Cymbeline for some audition.
+Michael was staying with me and we were talking about it.
+We were in my little one-room apartment, and I did the monologue for him.
+(Because of one mess-up I made with one word I now call it the “twixt clock and cock” monologue.
+We couldn’t stop saying “clock and cock”.)
+As I was working on the monologue, I wanted to compare the modern text in my little paperback with what was in the folio.

 Here is the comparison.
 Line by line.
 (All the “s”s in the folio are “f”s.
 You get used to it.)